dunyanong/mlda-robotics/README.md

-# MLDA Robotics Team
+# MLDA Robo Team

-Welcome to the **MLDA Robotics Team** repository!
+Welcome to the **MLDA Robo Team** repository!
 We are a passionate robotics team under NTU EEE and MLDA@EEE, focused on building autonomous systems and pushing the boundaries of robotics research.

 ## 🌌 Get started